RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 run and it is useful to understand HTTP requests, its code is certainly cumbersome it was not used further on.
 A similar example with nicer code is shown here https://lastminuteengineers.com/creating-esp32-web-server-arduino-ide/.

-In particular, it was not used because if you want to switch an LED ON, for example, and LED in pin 26 - this requires an address like: 192.168.1.103/26/on.
+These examples not used because if you want to switch an LED ON, for example, and LED in pin 26 - this requires an address like: 192.168.1.103/26/on.
 First, it is ugly, as everybody can see in their browser whatever is going on, and second, this will only work with simple information, e.g. on/off.

 These initial examples should be used to learn the basics of [HTML coding](https://www.w3schools.com/html/), and a little bit on [CSS styles](https://www.w3schools.com/css/default.asp).